geschantz/Rock-Game/README.md

-# Overview
+# Rock-Game
+Rock-Game is short for Rock-Paper-Scissors-Lizard-Spock.

+## Project Description
 Rock–Paper–Scissors–Lizard–Spock is an expanded version of the classic game, Rock-Paper-Scissors.
 It’s a recreation of Rock-Paper-Scissors with Lizard and Spock as additional features.

-The player competes against the computer.
+In Rock-Game, the player competes against the computer.

-## Rules
+## How To Play?

+### Instead of 3 choices, players choose from 5:
+* 🪨 Rock
+* 📄 Paper
+* ✂️ Scissors
+* 🦎 Lizard
+* 🖖 Spock

+### What Beats What?
-- Scissors cuts Paper
+* Scissors cuts Paper

-- Paper covers Rock
+* Paper covers Rock

-- Rock crushes Lizard
+* Rock crushes Lizard

-- Lizard poisons Spock
+* Lizard poisons Spock

-- Spock smashes Scissors
+* Spock smashes Scissors

-- Scissors decapitates Lizard
+* Scissors decapitates Lizard

-- Lizard eats Paper
+* Lizard eats Paper

-- Paper disproves Spock
+* Paper disproves Spock

-- Spock vaporizes Rock
+* Spock vaporizes Rock

-- Rock crushes Scissors
+* Rock crushes Scissors

-- If both players choose the same option → Tie
+* If both players choose the same option → Tie

-## Game Breakdown
+## Code Structure

-### Game Setup
+### Game Introduction
 - Display welcome message
-- Explanation of the rules
+- Display rules
 - Clear console

 ### Simple Gameplay